Messaging Tech

 Many platforms attempt to notify senders when a recipient screenshots an ephemeral message.
 Snapchat sends a real-time notification.
 Signal notifies the sender when a screenshot is taken in a disappearing message conversation.

-However, these protections are not foolproof.
+These protections are not foolproof.
 A recipient can photograph a screen with a second device, bypassing all in-app screenshot detection.
-This is one of the most significant technical limitations of ephemeral messaging.
+This is one of the most significant technical limitations of the entire category.
 For Snapchat-specific details, see how Snapchat screenshot notifications actually work.

 Which Apps and Platforms Offer Ephemeral Messaging?

 Several major platforms offer ephemeral messaging, each with different default settings, timer ranges, and encryption standards.
-The table below compares the leading options as of June 2025.
+The table below compares the leading options.

 Platform Default Timer Timer Range E2EE on Ephemeral Screenshot Alert